The La Motte Museum offers a stimulating cultural-historical experience sharing

 The museum is the departure point of the Historic Walk and Sculpture Walk, conducted educational tours of respectively, the Cape-Dutch buildings, sculptures on the estate and the estate’s Pierneef associations.

 La Motte’s association with the art of Jacob Hendrik Pierneef (1886 – 1957) dates back to early 2002, with the creation of the estate’s premium wine, the Pierneef Collection.
 Ever since, Pierneef’s love for that which is truly South African, as well as his passion for his art are echoed in more than just the name of this wine collection and the estate’s Pierneef à La Motte Restaurant.
 There is also a strong synergy between La Motte and Pierneef with reference to a love for the South African landscape and nature, Afrikaans culture as well as an interest in the preservation of architecture.

-The La Motte Museum hosts other exhibition that include contemporary art in the form of paintings, sculptures, tapestries and ceramics with annual participation in the ART Franschhoek Festival (October – November).
+The La Motte Museum hosts other exhibitions that include contemporary art in the form of paintings, sculptures, tapestries and ceramics with annual participation in the ART Franschhoek Festival (October – November).

 The current exhibition, entitled Ink on Paper focuses on the main categories of printmaking, illustrated by a special selection of Rembrandt van Rijn etchings as well as works by relevant South African artists and printmakers.
 The exhibition is on display until July 2019.

 Tue to Sun 09:00 – 17:00.Cost